highmobility/hmkit-fleet-mp/README.md

 The java compiled version looks exactly like the current one.
 I think there won't be any difference for the clients.

+- verified
-TODO: verify. also verify package is correct (for spring targets that require a package)
+- package is correct (for spring targets that require a package)

 ### java debugging

-With implementation project(""), the debugging works normally.
+With implementation project(""), the debugging works normally

-TODO: Share the jvm lib and verify can debug with shared library as well.
+I tested it with releasing to sonatype and debugging in a sample app

 ### issues

-currently cannot get both building and types working in js.
+Currently, cannot get both building and types working in js.
 I don't know how to map .mjs with types in vscode.

+I think Js target can be set to experimental, and can be used by customers to quickly verify their use case.
+If it works, then they can use the js target.